 Positions are normally advertised on the jobs site for a minimum of five (5) working days.
 Positions may be posted with a closing date, at which time no further applications may be considered.
 Positions may also be posted with a guaranteed consideration date (the date by which complete applications must be submitted to ensure consideration), with additional applications accepted following that date as needed to provide a sufficient pool of applicants.
 Candidate materials are accepted through the recruiting system.

 Once the hiring manager has identified a finalist candidate and completed reference checks, the hiring manager may request a salary offer from Human Resources.
-Before an employment offer is made to a successful candidate, the department should discuss the hiring decision and the conditions of the employment offer with the Recruitment Coordinator.
+Before an employment offer is made to a successful candidate, the department should discuss the hiring decision and the conditions of the employment offer with the Human Resources Generalist.
 When the offer is contingent on successful completion of a background check and/or pre-employment testing, Human Resources will work directly with the candidate to coordinate those processes.
 Human Resources will also work with the hiring manager to prepare an appointment letter following the acceptance of a verbal offer.

 C. Completing Employment Requirements